omicscodeathon/denguedrug/README.md

 ### Model Development and Evaluation

 <p align="justify">
  Five machine learning algorithms (k-NN, Gaussian Naïve Bayes, SVM, Random Forest, and Logistic Regression) were employed to build robust predictive <a href="output/models">models</a>, each assessed based on several statistical parameters including the accuracy, precision, recall, and F1 score.
 LR produced the best results across most metrics, followed by the SVM model.
-With <i>81%</i> accuracy and an F1 score of <i>0.51</i>, Gaussian Naïve Bayes was depicted as least performing model, and it struggled to balance between identification of true positives and minimization of false positives given its low precision (0.55) and recall (0.47).
-Given its robustness via the different evaluation metrics, <a href="output/Models/LR_model.pkl">Logistic Regression</a> appeared as the most dependable model for predicting potential inhibitors (<a href="#table-1">Table 1</a>).
+With <i>81%</i> accuracy and an F1 score of <i>0.51</i>, Gaussian Naïve Bayes was depicted as least performing, and it struggled to balance between identification of true positives and minimization of false positives, given its low precision (0.55) and recall (0.47).
+Given its robustness via the various evaluation metrics, <a href="output/Models/LR_model.pkl">Logistic Regression</a> appeared as the most dependable model for predicting potential inhibitors (<a href="#table-1">Table 1</a>).
 </p>

 <!---